ShadyMCShadesen/dfrobot_i2c_rgbbutton/README.md

 ```
 for example: `id({button_id}).set_button_color({button_id}->eRed);`

 `get_button_color_rgb()`
 to get the color of the button (uint8_t[3]; for example `{255, 255, 255}` for white)

 `get_button_color_hex()`
 to get the color of the button (unsigned long; for example `0xFFFFFF` for white)

 `get_button_state()`
 to get the current state of the button (boolean; for example `true` if pressed)

+## Button state update:

+The current state of the button is updated in the `update_interval` cycle.
+For better detection, I recommend a short interval.
+If the `button` option is not configured, `update_interval` can be set to 0s.

 # YAML